colinxr/junction-bank/.development-context/tickets/categories/TICKET-014.md

     it('returns paginated categories with default parameters');
     it('returns categories for specific page');
     it('returns categories with custom limit');
-    it('returns categories filtered by income type');
-    it('returns categories filtered by expense type');
     it('returns 200 status code');
     it('includes data and pagination keys');
     it('delegates to IndexCategoriesService');